 - Explain lost trust

-Tell your partner how you’re feeling because of all the lies.
+Tell your partner how you’re feeling because of the lies.
 Let them know how their lying has negatively impacted your relationship and your happiness and you won’t continue on unless they get help.

 - Propose relationship workshop